 Wayzata to Lake Waconia on the Dakota Trail

 As the morning chill lifts, head west out of town on the Dakota Rail Regional Trail.
 The first few minutes are uneventful, a flat trail beside a quiet highway.
-Pure prelude; a warm up for the scenery as much as your legs.
+Pure prelude — a warm-up for the scenery as much as your legs.

-Back on the trail, the next 6 miles head through a densely wooded wonderland as the route traverses pristine prairies, vineyards and farms.
+Back on the trail, the next six miles head through a densely wooded wonderland as the route traverses pristine prairies, vineyards and farms.
 If you’re ready for a break, Big Stone Mini Golf, a quirky 14-hole mini-golf course/sculpture park/petting zoo, is one of the area’s most unique attractions, and its trailside entrance feels like a VIP red carpet just for bikers.